Yasmine Jemai: Club career

 Jemai has played for ES Sahel in Tunisia.

 In December 2021, she moved to Turkey and joined Fatih Vatan Spor in Istanbul to play in the 2021–22 Turkish Super League.
 In the second half of the season, she transferred to Kireçburnu Spor.
-On 17 October 2022, she left Turkey for Saudi Arabia.
+On 17 October 2022, she left Turkey for Al Ahli SFC in Saudi Arabia.

 International career

 Jemai has capped for Tunisia at senior level, including two friendly away wins over Jordan in June 2021.